 It’s a familiar experience to log into a secure website and be asked to enter a security code sent to either your mobile device or email.
-This two-factor authentication is one of the most commonly used forms of multifactor authentication—a broad term applying to practices that help confirm a person’s identity with a combination of something they know (e.g., their login password), something they have (e.g., a mobile phone), or something they are (a specific person with unique fingerprints and facial dimensions, for example).
+This two-factor authentication is one of the most commonly used forms of multifactor authentication—a broad term applying to practices that help confirm a person’s identity with a combination of something they know (e.g., their login password), something they have (e.g., a mobile phone), or something they are (a specific person with unique fingerprints, for example).

 This login scenario is just one illustration of how multifactor authentication can be applied, and as security professionals know, its uses are by no means limited to an online context.
 In any scenario where security is desired, each additional factor or “layer” of authentication adds certainty that a user or patron is who they claim to be and is authorized to be transacting with the organization.
 Many companies are now implementing knowledge-based authentication (KBA) to meet this challenge.
 However, this approach has its drawbacks.
 Read on to learn why.

 For many organizations that wish to improve their security, the biggest challenge is finding a balance of measures that are sufficiently secure, user-friendly for both staff and patrons, and that work well with the atmosphere the organization wishes to cultivate.

 In the offline, three-dimensional world, asking a user to present an ID is the beginning and end of security for many organizations.
 But as identity theft and counterfeit identity documents continue to proliferate, many companies are interested in going beyond a simple ID check to help protect themselves against fraud, financial loss, or potential legal violations.